turingschool/front-end-curriculum/lessons/module-1/js-3-dom-manipulation.md

 * `document.querySelector('p')` will return just the first paragraph.
 * `document.querySelector('#third')` will return the paragraph with the id `third`.
 * `document.querySelectorAll('.awesome')` will return a collection containing the two paragraphs with the class `awesome`.

+[Elements](https://developer.mozilla.org/en-US/docs/Web/API/Element) have a number of useful properties and methods.

 Let's say we wanted to change the contents of our `<h1>` element.
 We could modify it's contents with the following JavaScript.